tamziy/CS_351_group_13/README.md

 # Norms

 **Q4a:** How will your group handle situations when there is conflict in your group?
+*Our group will handle situations when there is a conflict in our group by communicating with each other on Discord and on our online meeting.
+We will make sure the everyone is on the same page and figure out how to resolve the conflict.
 **Q4b:** How will your group handle situations when a member is not contributing enough?
+* Our group will handle situations when a member is not contributing enough by contacting that member and ensuring that they need to complete their part of the work that was assigned to them.
+We will each have assigned parts of the group project and will be responsible to complete them by a certain deadline that will be set by us.
+This will be done by using Jira to ensure that every member understands what needs to be done by when.
+If the member isn't contributing because they are struggling with their part, we will make sure to help them in order to motivate that member to contribute to their part.

 **Example:**
 *If there is conflict, we will meet up and discuss and resolve the conflict.
 Conflict can also be just misunderstanding.*